Annie Londonderry: Return to the United States

 On March 9, 1895, Londonderry sailed from Yokohama, Japan, and reached the Golden Gate in San Francisco on March 23.
-She rode to Los Angeles, through Arizona and New Mexico and on to El Paso.
 At one point, she and another cyclist were almost killed by a runaway horse and wagon.
 They received minor injuries, yet she claimed that she had been knocked out and taken to a hospital in Stockton where she coughed up blood for two days.
 In fact, she had given a lecture in Mozart Hall in Stockton the evening after the accident.
+She rode to Los Angeles, through Arizona and New Mexico and on to El Paso.

 The Southern Pacific Railway tracks offered many benefits to cyclists traveling across southern California and Arizona, and Londonderry took advantage of them.
 Riders could follow service roads made of hard packed dirt and stop at shelters for train crews, where they could get a meal and a bath.
 Some presume she rode the train across parts of the desert, though she claims to have declined rides from passing train crews.
 From El Paso, she traveled north, leaving Albuquerque on July 20, 1895, bound for Denver, where she arrived on August 12.
 She rode the train across most of Nebraska because of the muddy roads.
 Near Gladbrook, Iowa, she broke her wrist when she crashed into a group of pigs and was forced to wear a cast for the remainder of her trip.

 On September 12, 1895, Londonderry arrived in Chicago, accompanied by two cyclists she had met in Clinton, Iowa, and collected her $10,000 prize.
 She had made it around the world fourteen days under allowed time.
 She was back home in Boston on September 24, arriving fifteen months after she had left.
 When she published an account of her exploits in the New York World on October 20, 1895, the newspaper headline described it as "the Most Extraordinary Journey Ever Undertaken by a Woman".
 Despite criticism that she traveled more "with" a bicycle than on one, she proved a formidable cyclist at impromptu local races en route across America.